VicBustill/Real-Estate-Visualization/README.md

 # Real-Estate-Visualization
-A software tool whos main objective is to make data comprehension more readable for both home buyers and Real Estate employees.
+A software tool whose main objective is to make data comprehension more readable for both home buyers and Real Estate employees.